 Molecular-scale processes that control the fate of organic contaminants in natural environments and engineered treatment systems, including partitioning between environmental phases (water, air, organic, and biological phases), sorption onto solids (soils, sediments, aerosol particles), and transformation reactions (chemical, photochemical, and biochemical).
 Emphasis on quantitative approaches for predicting contaminant fate using thermodynamic principles and molecular property descriptors.
 Prerequisite: CEE 443 or NRES 490.

 The overall goal of this course is to provide an in-depth knowledge of surface science principles.
 The specific goals are to elaborate the classical theories, to identify their limitations from a fundamental level, and to provide the state-of-the-art extensions of classical theories, and alternative approaches based on recent literature.
 The course also seeks to provide students with state-of-the-art experimental approaches, and to provide a link between surface science and the student's research project or other interests, which is pursued through literature discussion in presentations and term paper.
 4 graduate hours.
 No professional credit.
 Prerequisite: CEE 442.

 Principles of sampling for particles and gases in the field of air pollution; instrumental techniques relevant to the design of sampling systems used in process control, ambient air monitoring, and laboratory experiments; methods of sample analysis and their limitations.
 Same as ATMS 535.
-Prerequisite: CEE 446 and MATH 285.
+4 graduate hours.
+No professional credit.
+Prerequisite: CEE 441.

 Application of deterministic and probabilistic concepts to simulate and analyze hydrologic systems; discussion of the theory and application of linear and nonlinear, lumped, and distributed systems techniques in modeling the various phases of the hydrologic cycle.
 Prerequisite: CEE 450.